42 Door Types Illustrated Guide

 40. French

-French doors are what most people think of when they encounter the term “patio door.”
-Unlike sliders, French doors are hinged doors, which means they operate via hinges, similar to a casement window.
+Most people think of French doors when they encounter the term “patio door.”
+Unlike sliders, French doors are hinged, which means they operate via hinges, similar to a casement window.
 However, like slider doors, they are also commonly used as exterior doors.

 Most French doors are also more elaborate than sliders and are more appropriate with adequate swing space.
-The classic Art Deco look of most French doors is a great fit for classic-style dwellings.
-Mere door pictures don't give the best-looking French doors justice.
+Most French doors' classic Art Deco look is a great fit for classic-style dwellings.
+Mere door pictures don't do the best-looking French doors justice.

 41. Storm

 A storm door is another layer of protection over your front door.
 True to its name, a storm door is like armor, enabling it to resist bad weather and the elements.
-Some storm doors emphasize protection, like all-steel doors and hardwood doors, but some may use a screen panel for ventilation and light and instead use sturdier frames for additional strength.
-Lighter storm doors, like aluminum doors that cover the front door, are more decorative than functional.
+Some storm doors emphasize protection, like all-steel doors and hardwood doors, but some may use a screen panel for ventilation and light instead of sturdier frames for additional strength.
+Lighter storm doors, like aluminum doors that cover the front door, are more decorative than functional, but some are of robust construction to deter break-ins.
+These storm doors offer additional protective features, such as locks or bolts.

 42. Flush

 A flush door consists of different materials, but generally, it’s composed of a “core” sandwiched between two layers of plywood.
-These plywood layers are cut so they cover the entire core material from edge to edge, hence the name since they’re flush to the edges of the core.
+These plywood layers are cut to cover the entire core material from edge to edge, hence the name, since they’re flush to the edges of the core.
 There are no additional decorations on a flush door.

-Flush doors generally fulfill two needs—reducing the weight of the door or giving the door additional protection.
+Flush doors generally fulfill two needs: reducing the door's weight or providing additional protection.
 To lessen weight, the core usually employs a honeycomb structure.
 To reinforce the door, the core uses an insulating material.

 42 Door Types and Styles